quead/angular-youtube-player/README.md

 ## Changelog

 Angular2 YT Player v1.2
-- Introducing treding videos, currently default trending videos are from United States
+- Introducing trending videos, currently default trending videos are from United States
 - Refactoring the code
 - Adding routes for future components which it will show in left navbar
 - Default video will be first from trending videos
+- Adding the video player
 - Update the design to match the new features

 Angular2 YT Player v1.1